-DIPENTIMA, J. The defendant, Louis D'Antonio, appeals from the judgments of the trial court revoking his probation pursuant to General Statutes § 53a-32 and sentencing him to serve six months of a previously suspended sentence on the underlying conviction for the motor vehicle offenses.
-The dispositive issue on appeal is whether the court committed plain error when it presided over the revocation of probation hearing after having participated actively in pretrial plea negotiations.
+DIPENTIMA, J. The defendant, Louis D'Antonio, appeals from the judgments of conviction, rendered after a jury trial, of one count of criminal trespass in the first degree in violation of General Statutes § 53a-107 (a) (1) and two counts of interfering with an officer in violation of General Statutes § 53a-167a (a).
+The dispositive issue on appeal is whether the trial court committed plain error when it presided over the case after having participated actively in pretrial plea negotiations.
 We reverse the judgments of the trial court.